ucsb-cs16/ucsb-cs16.github.io/_resources/sample_exams.md

 <div id="disclaimer" data-role="collapsible" data-collapsed="false" markdown="1">
 <h2>Disclaimer</h2>

+<b>CAUTION!</b>   These exams were based on an offering of CS16 that may be very different from the one you may be taking now!

 The exams linked to here are offered to help you study and prepare for your own exams.
 However, you should recognize their limitations:

+* Student preparation in CS16 has improved each quarter (due to greater competition to enter the UCSB CS program, and stricter enforcement of pre-requisities)
+* The department's experience with offering CS16 in C++ has improved since Fall 2014, when the course was first changed to that language.

+As a result, the content, rigor, and pace of CS16 have all moved in the direction of greater learning, and greater challenge.
+So, don't be lured into a false sense of security if these exams seem "easy".
+Take them as a "lower bound" for what you might encounter on your exam.

+In addition, even among recent exams, there are differences:

 * Each time the course is taught, even by the same instructor, the exact coverage, pace, and placement of exams may vary.
     * Sometimes topics are covered in a different order